Geometric Aspects of Data-Processing of Markov Chains: Introduction

-where $D$ denotes the Kullback-Leibler divergence \citep{kullback1951information}. \emph{Information monotonicity} dictates that merging symbols in $\calY$ and recording the processes on the resulting smaller space $\calX$ must lead to a decrease in their divergence, originating from an information loss.
-When the two processes under consideration are independent and identically distributed (iid) according to discrete distributions $\mu, \nu \in \calP(\calY)$, this property can be represented by the action of a \emph{memoryless channel} $W \colon \calP(\calY) \to \calP(\calX)$,
+where $D$ represents the Kullback--Leibler divergence \citep{kullback1951information}.
+Information monotonicity dictates that merging symbols in $\calY$ and observing the processes on the resulting space $\calX$ should inevitably result in a decreased divergence between the processes, originating from an information loss.
+When the two processes under consideration are independent and identically distributed (iid) according to respective discrete distributions $\mu, \nu \in \calP(\calY)$, where $\calP(\calY)$ represents the probability simplex over $\calY$, this property is effectively captured by the action of a memoryless channel $W \colon \calP(\calY) \to \calP(\calX)$, as expressed by the inequality,

-We can alternatively consider \emph{embeddings} of distributions into some larger space $\calZ$, and it is known that we achieve equality in \eqref{eq:action-of-memoryless-channel} for any pair of distributions if and only if the embedding belongs to the class of \emph{congruent Markov morphisms} \citep{doi:10.1080/02331887808801428}.